amimiz/project/README.md

-can run from this link: [census data](https://amimiz.shinyapps.io/Project/)
+Can run from WEB link of from ShinyApps server: [census data](https://amimiz.shinyapps.io/Project/)

-or from r directly, using:
+Or directly from R - using:
 <code> runGitHub ("project", username="amimiz")

 Arguments